Complete your EIS application and take your first step to ID/EIS fellowship!

 The joint ID/EIS fellowship uses the existing EIS and ID fellowship program application timelines.
 Generally, the EIS application precedes the ID fellowship program application, so applicants will need to manage the two timelines.

 For planning purposes, the EIS fellowship application deadlines and dates for the Class of 2023 are listed on their website.
-Below is a general timeline of the application process for both ID and EIS fellowship programs.
+Below is a timeline of the application process for both ID and EIS fellowship programs for 2023.

-Applications for the first cohort of fellows are expected to open in early spring 2023 for placement in two-year ID programs in July 2024.
+Applications for the first cohort of fellows opened in early spring 2023 for placement in two-year ID programs in July 2024.
 This first cohort will then join the EIS Class of 2026.
 During the pilot stage, schedules outside of the timeline cannot be accommodated (e.g., starting an ID fellowship in September instead of July).

 Joint ID/EIS fellows will be hired and paid according to the ID fellowship institution’s procedures for the first two years of the program (which may include a T32 grant for F2) and then by CDC during the EIS portion of the program.
 During the EIS portion of the program, joint fellows will be hired and paid by CDC, as described on its website.